 Valuation of Investments-For investments that have quoted market prices in active markets, the Company uses the quoted market prices as fair value and includes these prices in the amounts disclosed in Level 1 of the hierarchy.
 When quoted market prices are unavailable, the Company estimates fair value based on objectively verifiable information, if available.
 The fair value estimates determined by using objectively verifiable information are included in the amount disclosed in Level 2 of the hierarchy.
-If quoted market prices and an estimate determined by using objectively verifiable information are included in the amount disclosed on internally developed valuation are unavailable, the Company produces an estimate of fair value based on internally developed valuation techniques, which, depending on the level of observable market inputs, will render the fair value estimate as Level 2 or Level 3.
+If quoted market prices and an estimate determined by using objectively verifiable information are unavailable, the Company produces an estimate of fair value based on internally developed valuation techniques, which, depending on the level of observable market inputs, will render the fair value estimate as Level 2 or Level 3.
 The Company bases all of its estimates of fair value for assets on the bid price as it represents what a third party market participant would be willing to pay in an arm's length transaction.
 The following section describes the valuation methods used by the Company for each type of investment it holds that is carried at fair value.